srinathv31/SupplementApp/README.md

 Features, bugs, and other tasks are broken up into cards (issues) with relevant information, pictures and pull requests tagged to them.
 These cards are then organized from To-Do -> In-Progress -> Done, automatically as pull requests are merged to the main.

 # Customer Discovery
-Using **Google Forms** to invite users to the beta to test new features and build a list of potential customers.
+* Using **Google Forms** to invite users to the beta to test new features and build a list of potential customers.
+* Posting on popular subreddits on reddit.com: r/Supplements, r/reactnative

 # Packages Used (npm)
 ### React-native Packages: